STEP 1: SET-UP YOUR PERSONAL FUNDRAISING PAGE

 STEP 3: GET FUNDRAISING!

 Asking for donations is easier than you think.
-Just tell everyone WHY you are raising funds for the important work done at Adult & Teen Challenge of Central Canada.
+Just tell everyone WHY you are golfing to raise funds for the important work done at Adult & Teen Challenge of Central Canada.
 Your story, passion, and commitment will inspire others to give as well.
 Remember, you’re giving them the opportunity to make a difference in transforming lives instead of asking them to give YOU a donation.

 Every dollar raised provides the resources needed to give hope and transform lives.
 The following are tips that can help you increase your impact on this ministry.
 The sooner you start, the more funds you will be able to raise!